nfons/Paperless-Scanner/README.md

 - Ensure the API token has proper permissions

 **AI suggestions not working**:
-- Verify your OpenAI API key is correct
+- Verify your OpenAI API key is correct (for OpenAI)
+- Verify your Google Gemini API key is correct (for Gemini)
 - Check your internet connection
-- Ensure you have sufficient OpenAI API credits
+- Ensure you have sufficient API credits for your chosen provider

 ## Development

 ### Adding New Features

 1. **Scanner Support**: The scanner module uses Windows WIA for scanner communication
-2. **AI Integration**: The AI module can be extended to support other AI providers
+2. **AI Integration**: The AI module can be extended to support other AI providers (currently openai and gemini)
 3. **GUI**: Built with tkinter for cross-platform compatibility

 ### Contributing